 - Use sunscreens with SPF 30 or higher: This product is good for your surgical scars as it prevents the UV rays from penetrating your skin.
 Sunscreens with SPF 30 or higher can block 97% of the sun’s ultraviolet rays.

-- Never use spray tan on your surgical incision lines: The wound on your incision site may react differently or may reject the color of the spray tan product that you are using.
-Doing so can cause the surgical scar to have uneven color compared with the surrounding tissue.
+- Never use spray tan on your surgical incision lines: The wound on your incision site may react differently or may reject the colour of the spray tan product that you are using.
+Doing so can cause the surgical scar to have uneven colour compared with the surrounding tissue.

-- Don’t use tanning beds: Tanning beds do not only cause hyperpigmentation of surgical scars but it also damages your skin cells, resulting in visible signs of skin aging.
+- Don’t use tanning beds: Tanning beds do not only cause hyperpigmentation of surgical scars but also damages your skin cells, resulting in visible signs of skin ageing.
 Furthermore, the use of tanning beds is associated with a higher risk of skin cancer.

 Are you willing to undergo cosmetic surgery but are having second thoughts due to the possibility of surgical scars?
 If so, consult with a plastic surgeon to gain a better understanding of your desired procedure and its related outcomes.
 You can also send in an enquiry form below.